 Australia has a smaller economy than does Canada.
 Because of this, their currency (AUD) is subject to movements that are not closely tied to other currencies or to the Canadian dollar (CAD).
 The CAD in contrast, is subject to USD fluctuations and impacts because our economy is closely connected to that of the United States.
 Here is a 4 year graph of the AUD-CAD exchange rates.
 Fluctuations are common, as you can see:

-As of July 2017, the AUD was fluctuating right around the 4 year historic averages in comparison to the CAD.
+In 2017 the AUD has been fluctuating right around the 4 year historic averages in comparison to the CAD.
 There are no particular advantage or disadvantage to exchanging AUD for CAD from a long-term perspective.

 Some foreign exchange considerations:

 This is likely the most important consideration of all, particularly if you have lived in the Australia for many years.

 Some thoughts on lifestyle:

 I would like to highlight the weather in Australia and Canada.

 Some comments here says BC province in Canada has better weather than the rest of Canada but failed to point out that it rains a lot and for many days on end without any break in Vancouver.
 Adding on to the rain is the cloudy grey skies for extended period.
 It can get so very depressing.
 People stay indoors and do not go out.
 Even if they do, they just hurry home to get some warmth.